ST. LOUIS — Two weeks ago, St. Louis infielder Matt Adams couldn't buy a hit.

 Adams homered off Edgar Santana (2-3) to erase a 6-4 deficit.

-John Brebbia (2-3) picked up the win for St. Louis, which has won two in a row.
+John Brebbia (2-3) picked up the victory for St. Louis, which has won two in a row.

-Carlos Martinez, a former starter, picked up his third save in as many chances.
+Carlos Martinez, a former starter, recorded his third save in as many chances.
 He gave up run-scoring double to Josh Bell with two out.
-But he got Francisco Cervelli to ground out to DeJong at deep short to end the game.
-The play was challenged, but Cervelli was ruled out after a video review.
+But Martinez got Francisco Cervelli to ground out to Paul DeJong at deep short to end the game.
+The bang-bang play at first was challenged, but Cervelli was ruled out after a 31-second video review.

 St. Louis right-hander Adam Wainwright, making his first start since May 13, gave up four runs on seven hits in five innings.
 He retired the last eight batters after giving up three runs in the third.